1929 VFL grand final

-The 1929 VFL Grand Final was an Australian rules football game contested between the Collingwood Football Club and Richmond Football Club, held at the Melbourne Cricket Ground in Melbourne on 28 September 1929.
-It was the 31st annual Grand Final of the Victorian Football League, staged to determine the premiers for the 1929 VFL season.
+The 1929 VFL grand final was an Australian rules football game contested between the Collingwood Football Club and Richmond Football Club, held at the Melbourne Cricket Ground in Melbourne on 28 September 1929.
+It was the 31st annual grand final of the Victorian Football League, staged to determine the premiers for the 1929 VFL season.
 The match, attended by 63,236 spectators, was won by Collingwood by a margin of 29 points, marking that club's eighth premiership victory and third in succession.

 History

 Collingwood’s 1929 season was extremely successful.
-They won all 18 games of the home-and-away season, a record that still stand today.
-Gordon Coventry became the first player to kick 100 goals in a season (124 in total), and Albert Collier won the Brownlow Medal.
+They won all 18 games of the home-and-away season, the only club to achieve the feat as of 2024; Gordon Coventry became the first player to kick 100 goals in a season (124 in total), and Albert Collier won the Brownlow Medal.

-While Collingwood finished on top of the ladder, Carlton were second on 15 wins, Richmond on 12 wins and a draw and St Kilda on 12 wins.
-The 2nd Semi-Final saw the upset of the season, with the rugged and determined Tigers beating the Magpies by 62 points for Collingwood's only loss of the season.
-They went on to beat Carlton in the Preliminary Final with a thrilling finish; Jack Titus scored the winning goal right on the bell.
-A third Collingwood v Richmond Grand Final was scheduled.
+While Collingwood finished on top of the ladder, Carlton was second with 15 wins, Richmond third with 12 wins and a draw and St Kilda fourth with 12 wins.
+The second semi-final saw a massive upset, with the rugged and determined Richmond beating the undefeated Collingwood by 62 points.
+Richmond went on to beat Carlton in the preliminary final with a thrilling finish, Richmond kicking 3.1 (19) in the final five minutes of the match to convert a 13-point deficit into a six-point victory.
+As minor premiers under the Argus finals system, Collingwood had the right of challenge, and thus the grand final was scheduled between Collingwood and Richmond.
+It was the third consecutive year that the two clubs had faced off in the grand final.

-In the week leading up to the Grand Final, Collingwood received handwritten anonymous letters, threatening the lives of eleven prominent players.
+In the week leading up to the match, Collingwood received handwritten anonymous letters, threatening the lives of eleven prominent players.
 They were intercepted by officials and withheld from the players until after the game.